Sacramentix/PrimalZerg/README.md

 Primal Zerg is terraria mod about zerg made with TmodLoader.

+## The project is currently in standby until the release of TmodLoader for 1.4

 ## Setup

 if you want to contribute follow the TmodLoader guide: https://github.com/tModLoader/tModLoader/wiki/tModLoader-guide-for-developers

 ## Discord